wormtooth/maupassant-pelican/README.md

 `DISQUS_SHORTNAME`: It is a string representing your Disqus shortname.

 Comments by default are enabled for articles and are closed for pages.
-You can enable/disable comments on certain articles or articles by providing `comments` keyword in the front matter.
+You can enable/disable comments on certain articles or pages by providing `comments` keyword in the front matter.

 To enable: `comments: True`